ThemeZee/glades/readme.txt

 F) Theme License
 ===================================

-Cardigan is released under the GNU general public license.
+Glades is released under the GNU general public license.
 That means you can use this theme on all of your websites - for personal or commercial purposes!

 ===================================